 - After the player matches the face-up card, play continues to the next player.
 At the start of the game, play continues to the left of the player in a clockwise direction.
 As the name implies, the Reverse card will change the direction of the next player from left-to-right or right-to-left.

-- A Reverse card played in a two-person game acts as a Skip card.
+- A Reverse card played in a two-person game acts like a Skip card.

 If the last card is taken from the draw pile, all of the cards that have been played except the topmost face-up card should be shuffled and used as a new draw pile.
 This can continue as many times as it may take for someone to finally run out of cards in their hand.

 - Reverse: This card reverses the order of play, switching it from left-to-right or right-to-left.
-It's great to use in order to stop a player from going out of cards.
+It's great to use to stop a player from going out of cards.
 Reverse uses a symbol with two arrows going in opposite directions, one on top of the other.
 The Reverse card has a color and can only be played on face-up cards with that color.

 - Skip: This card causes the next person to lose their turn.
 Play continues to the next player as if they ended their turn.
 In two-player games, this card lets you immediately take another turn.
 The symbol used for Skip is usually a circle with a line through it.
 The Skip card has a color and can only be played on face-up cards with that color.